 March 28, 2014.
 Cap and ball cylinder loaders -- getting closer.
 We are taking orders.
 Really.
 We expect a batch in come Monday, or so.
 So we will be shipping Cap and Ball Cylinder Loaders next week.
 If you buy one, that is.
 Oh, and I got around to cleaning up the web page, so online orders work, now.
 C & B Cylinder Loaders.
 A dozen sold; a hunderd arriving.
 (Hey, this is Arkansas, not Fifth Ave.
 Marketing Specialties and Novelties, esq., LLC!)

 March 18, 2014.
 Cap and ball cylinder loaders.
-We got some samples, and they look good.
+We got some, and they look good.
 Really good.
 Maybe not good like a tropical island sunset, but sort of like a well balanced hammmer in a skilled blacksmith's hand kind of looking good.
-There are some price adjustments, and I will get the page up real soon now.
 One change is the brass thingy (Jerry and Naomi call it a "pin") that sets in the center of the stage for the cylinder to rotate about.
 The C & B Cylinder Loader still comes with the basic two pins (brass thingies), but now we offer an optional third pin for Walker and Dragoon cylinders.
 The optional pin (brass thingy) is $5 extra, if you buy it with the Cylinder Loader, and $8 if you order separately.
-I can't wait to see the new C&B Cylinder Loader page.
-Oh.
-I guess, really, I need to finish it.
-Sorry.
-Cylinder loaders, almost here.
+Cylinder loaders, here.